 A total of 274 rock (channel, chip and grab) and 4029 soil-talus samples were collected from the central area during the 2017 and 2019 programs.
 A large proportion of the 2017 rock samples collected were located along ridges with gossanous outcrop, targeting a potential northern extension of the Homestake Main deposit.
 Additional samples were collected around historical mineral occurrences near the Homestake Main and Homestake Reef zones.
 The majority of the 2019 rock samples were collected in a grid fashion at the Kombi target where recent recession of glaciers exposed large tracts of rock without soil developed or deposited on top.
 Highly anomalous results in gold, silver and base metals were returned from all areas of the claim block.
-Anomalous soil samples suggest a northwestern extension to the Homestake Reef mineralized zone and suggest a southeastern extension.
-Anomalous talus fines samples suggest a northwestern extension of plunging high-grade mineralization that remains undrilled demonstrating the highly prospective nature of this corridor.
+Anomalous soil samples suggest a northwestern extension to the Homestake Silver Mineralized Zone.
+Additionally, anomalous soil samples correlate well with the Homestake Reef mineralized zone and suggest a southeastern extension.
+Anomalous talus fines samples suggest a northwestern extension to the Homestake Reef main zone, which coincides with the northwest direction of plunging high-grade mineralization that remains undrilled demonstrating the highly prospective nature of this corridor.